Step-by-Step ETC Guide for NIRISS AMI Observations of Extrasolar Planets Around a Host Star

 Target

-Calculation #5, where we selected Target Acquisition under the NIRISS pull-down menu, shows our initial calculation to determine which parameters to specify for TA for the target star:
+Calculation #5, where you selected Target Acquisition under the NIRISS pull-down menu, shows the initial calculation to determine which parameters to specify for TA for the target star:

-• Instrument Setup tab - we updated the selection of Acq Mode to SOSS or AMI Bright;
+- Instrument Setup tab - update the selection of Acq Mode to SOSS or AMI Bright;

-• Detector Setup tab - there are no options for the Subarray, Readout Pattern, Integrations and Exposures parameters other than the default values.
-We left the number of Groups to the starting value of 3;
+- Detector Setup tab - there are no options for the Subarray, Readout Pattern, Integrations and Exposures parameters other than the default values.
+Leave the number of Groups to the starting value of 3;

-• Strategy tab - the only permissible option for target acquisition is Aperture centered on source, which for our case is the science target HD 218396.
+- Strategy tab - the only permissible option for target acquisition is Aperture centered on source, which for this case is the science target HD 218396.

-From this calculation, we see the SNR is ~108, which ensures a successful TA with a centroid accuracy ≤ 0.05 pixel.
+From this calculation, you'll see the SNR is ~109, which ensures a successful TA with a centroid accuracy ≤ 0.05 pixel.

 PSF reference star

-Calculation #6 shows our starting point for target acquisition for the PSF reference star, where we updated the Scene in the calculation from the default scene to the PSF Reference Star scene, and the coordinates for the Background tab to that of HD 217883 (23:05:35.33 +20:14:27.69).
-We otherwise set the same exposure parameters as above.
-With 3 Groups, the SNR is ~75, so we increased it to 5 Groups (Calculation #7), where we achieve a SNR of ~121.
-We thus choose 5 Groups for our Target Acquisition for the PSF reference star.
+Calculation #6 shows the starting point for target acquisition for the PSF reference star, where you updated the Scene in the calculation from the default scene to the PSF Reference Star scene, and the coordinates for the Background tab to that of HD 217883 (23:05:35.33 +20:14:27.69).
+Set the same exposure parameters as above.
+With 3 Groups, the SNR is ~76, so increase it to 5 Groups (Calculation #7), where you'll achieve a SNR of ~122.
+Therefore, choose 5 Groups for the target acquisition for the PSF reference star.

 References